 As if that wasn’t enough, it also houses famous landmarks like Luna Park and The Royal Botanic Gardens, making Sydney even more attractive.

-The best neighborhoods in Sydney to live in are Waterloo, Pyrmont, and Surrey Hills, which offer great access to public transport.
-Rent prices vary from $265 per week for a studio apartment to about $580 for a two-bedroom house.
+The best neighbourhoods in Sydney to live in are Waterloo, Pyrmont, and Surrey Hills, which offer excellent access to public transport.
+Rent prices vary from $265 per week for a studio apartment to $580 for a two-bedroom house.
 Rent is generally higher the closer you get to the City Centre, with prices averaging around $480-$600 depending on how long it’s been since the last rent review.

-Therefore, if you are looking to move and need translating your documents, try our translation services in Sydney.
+Therefore, if you want to move and need to translate your documents, try our translation services in Sydney.

 Perth might be best known for its beach lifestyle, but it is also a hub of culture and business.

-Perth is one of the fantastic and affordable places to live in Australia thanks to being both laid-back (population growth has slowed down) yet thriving all at once!
+Perth is one of the most fantastic and affordable places to live in Australia, thanks to being laid-back (population growth has slowed down) and thriving all at once!

 The best way to get around Perth is by car – the public transport system doesn’t cover every corner of this Western Australian capital city.
 It has an excellent university that attracts world visitors and students from all over Australia (many internationals choose to study here).

 The average rent in Perth for a two-bedroom is AUD 450.
 It makes it one of the finest places to live in Australia, as you’ll get more bang for your buck!
-The best neighborhoods are Northbridge and Mount Lawley (there are plenty of cafes, bars, and restaurants!), with Fremantle outside the city center.
+The best neighbourhoods are Northbridge and Mount Lawley (plenty of cafes, bars, and restaurants!), with Fremantle outside the city centre.

 The total cost of living in Perth is AUD 51,000 for a two-bedroom.
 This includes rent and food as well as all other expenses such as transport.
-Most people find that they can spend about $30 per day on groceries which gives them plenty of time and money to enjoy the best things this city offers!
+Most people can spend about $30 per day on groceries, which gives them plenty of time and money to enjoy the best things this city offers!

-Hobart is a small city and is best known for its picturesque, almost Jurassic-era cliffs and waterfalls.
+Hobart is a small city known for its picturesque, almost Jurassic-era cliffs and waterfalls.
 It also has a booming food scene to boot!

 With over 100 restaurants located within the city limits alone, there are plenty of opportunities to find delicious local fare as well as international treats at any time, day or night.

 The average cost of rent in Hobart is about AUD 500 for a one-bedroom apartment.
-This may seem like the best place to live in Australia at first blush, and it probably would be if you were single!
 However, with two people living here, that number skyrockets to around AUD 1000 per month.
 Nevertheless, this is still much lower than what you might pay elsewhere in Australia (like Sydney or Melbourne) – so take advantage while you can because these low rates are set to rise soon.

 It is best to estimate about AUD 280 per week for living expenses.
 That’s 14,040 AUD per year!
-It is the best place to live in Australia if you want affordable rent prices!
+It is an excellent place to live in Australia if you want affordable rent prices!
 Compare that number to cities like Sydney, where it can be more than double what Hobart offers – no wonder so many people are moving here!

 Brisbane, Australia’s third largest city, is, without a doubt, one of the best places to live in Australia.

-Nestled on the Brisbane river at the furthest point north of Sydney and Melbourne bustling business districts, it provides all that you could want.
+Nestled on the Brisbane River at the furthest point north of Sydney and Melbourne bustling business districts, it provides all you could want.

-Work or play – surfers paradise, city living with its vibrant personality and a laid-back coastal lifestyle pretty much year-round.
+Work or play – surfers paradise, a city with a vibrant personality and a laid-back coastal lifestyle year-round.